jberkenbilt/qfs/README.md

       * From bottom to top, process any chmod operations.
 For directories, in priority order, use the value from an explicit chmod or the value in the tar header.
 * Continue from here if `-n` was given.
-* Download the repository's copy of its own database to `.qfs/pending/repo/db`
+* Download the repository's copy of its own database to `.qfs/db/repo.tmp`
 * Read the repository's copy of the current site's database into memory, and diff it against the repository's copy of its own database (which we just downloaded) using the repository's copies of the global filter and the site's filter.
 For bootstrapping to work:
   * If the repository doesn't have a copy of the site's database, treat it as empty.
   * If the repository doesn't have a copy of the site's filter, check locally.
-If there is no local filter either, then treat the filter as one that excludes everything, which means only the `.qfs` directory will be included.
+If there is no local filter either, then treat the filter as one that excludes everything, which means only the `.qfs/filters` directory will be included.
+This behavior is for bootstrapping.
 * Perform conflict checking.
 Note that if files were extracted from the tar file, most of the local files will already have their desired end states.
 * If `-n` was given, stop.
 * If there were any conflicts, offer to abort or override.
 * Apply changes by downloading from the repository using the same steps as above.
+Keep the local (in-memory) copy of the repository's copy of the site's database in sync so that it is updated with only the changes that were pulled.
-A key point here is that, if a site tar was used, many (or even all) of the differences will already have been applied.
+  * A key point here is that, if a site tar was used, many (or even all) of the differences will already have been applied.
 There may be changes pushed from other sites (or even the same remote site) that also need to be applied, though pushing from one site with a site tar and then pushing from the same site without a site-tar is likely to result in false positives with conflict checking.
-* Store updated site database in repo (XXX update above to describe modifications to working db)
+* Write the updated repository's site database to `.qfs/db/$site.tmp` and uploaded it to the repository as `.qfs/db/$site`.
+This makes it safe to do multiple pulls on a site without doing any intervening pushes.
-* Move `.qfs/pending/repo/db` to `.qfs/repo/db`
+* Move `.qfs/db/repo.tmp` to `.qfs/db/repo`
-* Recursively remove `.qfs/repo/pending`, which may include files from the previous push.
+* Remove `.qfs/push`.
+We leave `.qfs/pull` and `.qfs/db/$site.tmp` in place for future reference.

 ### Working with individual files